The treatment of knee, elbow and other joint pain and the rehabilitation of chronic tendonitis has frustrated patients and practitioners.

 This refers to any source of stem cells that is not from the same patient including umbilical cord sources and amnion sources.
 The use of these sources is in constant evolution due to regulations, and scientific research being done on the effectiveness of these treatments for various diagnoses.

 Stem cells are cells in the body that can differentiate into (become) more than one other type of cell.
 This means that they have the potential, with the right signals, to become bone, cartilage or other useful tissue types.
 More importantly, stem cells provide signals to other cells around them.
 Many of these signals are anti-inflammatory, providing the potential to decrease symptoms of inflammation (pain, swelling, loss of function) in many bone and joint conditions.

 The use of biologic treatments has been coined regenerative medicine.
 With a complex understanding of the biology of stem cells there may come a day when cartilage can be regenerated and arthritis can be reversed.
 At present, biologic treatments are showing promise in improving patient symptoms.
 Platelet-rich Plasma has some studies that suggest it can provide relief of knee pain from arthritis for up to a year or more.
 As the use of stem cells becomes more common there may be similar findings.

 At Acumen Clinic we provide advice on biologic treatments for orthopedic conditions.
 We keep up-to-date on the latest evidence for the use of PRP and stem cells in arthritis, tendonitis, bursitis and other conditions.

-We also provide treatments at our Edmonton, Calgary and Vancouver clinics with platelet-rich plasma and we will be launching treatments with stem cells at each of these sites in Spring 2018.
+We also provide treatments at our Edmonton, Calgary and Vancouver clinics with platelet-rich plasma and we will be launching treatments with stem cells at each of these sites in the future.